Beacon wallet

 Let's stop here for a moment and analyse what is going on.
 This is an important part of the Tezos specifics.

 instance (from taquito).
-It will connect to the given node RPC
+It will connect to the given node RPCThen we create a

 Finally, we set the state of our provider with the account, the toolkit and Beacon